2024 Carolina Writing Workshops: March 8 (Charlotte) and March 9 (Raleigh)

 • literary agent Tracey Adams (Adams Literary) – CHARLOTTE

-• literary agent Kaylee Zou (Williamson Literary) – RALEIGH
+• literary agent Gary Heidt (Signature Literary) – RALEIGH

-• literary agent Andrea Hurst (Andrea Hurst Literary) – RALEIGH
+• literary agent Andrea Hurst (Andrea Hurst Literary Management) – RALEIGH

 • literary agent Nikki Terpolowski (Holloway Literary) – RALEIGH